Phenotypic-Screening-QMUL/InCarta-Scripts/README.md

 A step by step guide to "senescence-associated morphological phenotypes" is also available.

-**Guides for following this code (along with the raw data) are available on the facility Teams Hub in the "04 - Bioinformatics Script Repository" folder.**
+**Guides for following this code (along with the raw data) are available on the facility Teams Hub in the "04 - Bioinformatics Script Repository" folder or can be downloaded from the "Walkthrough Guides" folder and opened in your web browser.**

 For bioinformatics support, contact Ryan Wallis at: phenotypic-screening@qmul.ac.uk